inet-framework/inet/showcases/measurement/flow/doc/index.rst

 Adding Measurement Modules to the Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The FlowMeasurementStarter and FlowMeasurementRecorder modules can be inserted
+The :ned:`FlowMeasurementStarter` and :ned:`FlowMeasurementRecorder` modules can be inserted
 anywhere in the network (inside network nodes or protocol modules, etc.) in NED
 by editing the NED source of modules or extending them as a new type.
 However,
-some modules such as the LayeredEthernetInterface already have built-in
+some modules such as the :ned:`LayeredEthernetInterface` already have built-in
 :ned:`MeasurementLayer` submodules.
 This module contains a
-FlowMeasurementStarter and a FlowMeasurementRecorder, but they are disabled by
+:ned:`FlowMeasurementStarter` and a :ned:`FlowMeasurementRecorder`, but they are disabled by
 default (the type is set to empty string).
 The modules can be enabled from the
 .INI file (e.g. ``*.host.eth[0].measurementLayer.typename =
-"MeasurementLayer"``).
+"MeasurementLayer"``):

 .. figure:: media/Default_MeasurementLayer.png
    :align: center

-   Figure X. :ned:`MeasurementLayer`

 Associating Packets to Flows Based on Multiple Criteria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~